hdgarrood/hdgarrood.github.io/_posts/2018-12-13-down-with-show-part-2.markdown

 the `Package` type in Pursuit, but hopefully my point is clear.
 The string `[Object]` indicates that there is an object there, but it hasn't been printed in full because it's too deep in the structure.
-If we want to see it, we can configure the maximum pretty-printing depth, or we can just drill down deeper into the structure:
+If we want to see it, we can drill down deeper into the structure:

 ```
 > require('tls').Server